Al-Sinnabra: Roman-Byzantine period

 According to Josephus, Vespasian encamped with three Roman legions in Sennabris, in preparation for an assault on Tarichaea.
 He describes it as a "village," but given the size of the Roman force stationed there, this seems to be an understatement.
 A fort was constructed at this time, probably by the builders of the Sixth Legion, as well as a road connecting Tiberias to Sennabris, via Bethsaida and Hippos.

 According to the Jerusalem Talmud (Megillah 1:1 [2b]), both Sennabris and Bet Yerah once produced kinarīm, a word explained by Talmudic exegete Moses Margolies to mean "reeds", but by Jastrow to mean "Christ's thorn jujube."

-A large Byzantine era church was constructed in the village in 450 CE and underwent several renovations, the last of these dated to 529 CE.
+A large Byzantine Empire era church was constructed in the village in 450 CE and underwent several renovations, the last of these dated to 529 CE.
 The church shows signs of renewed habitation in the early Islamic period, when it possibly served as a dar, or manor house.